henrrrychau/HackMapExec/README.md

 - @ConsciousHacker's partial Python port of Invoke-obfuscation from the [GreatSCT](https://github.com/GreatSCT/GreatSCT) project

 # Documentation, Tutorials, Examples
-See the project's [wiki](https://www.crackmapexec.wiki/) for documentation and usage examples
+See the original CrackMapExec project's [wiki](https://www.crackmapexec.wiki/) for documentation and usage examples

 # Installation
 Please see the installation instructions on the [official wiki](https://www.crackmapexec.wiki/getting-started/installation)